 Chief Technology Officer, CT-MR Division, Canon Medical Systems Corporation (CMSC)

 Honorary Consul of Japan in Cleveland

-In 2018, Dr. Fujita was appointed as Honorary Consul of Japan in Cleveland by the Embassy of Japan and the United States Department of State.
-As Honorary Consul, Dr. Fujita will protect the welfare of local Japanese residents and promote cultural exchanges in the region where the Government of Japan has no office established.
-Expected responsibilities include, but are not limited to, supporting Japanese-American companies and various cultural activities hosted by the Embassy or Consulate General of Japan.
+In 2018, Dr. Fujita was appointed Honorary Consul of Japan in Cleveland by the Embassy of Japan and the United States Department of State.
+As Honorary Consul, Dr. Fujita is responsible for promoting cultural exchanges in the region by supporting Japanese-American companies and various cultural activities hosted by the Embassy or Consulate General of Japan.
 His northeast Ohio jurisdiction includes Ashland, Ashtabula, Cuyahoga, Columbiana, Erie, Geauga, Huron, Lake, Lorain, Mahoning, Medina, Portage, Richland, Stark, Summit, Trumbull, Tuscarawas, and Wayne counties.

 Dr. Fujita is a frequently invited lecturer at various institutions, organizations, and conferences for national and international audiences.
 In addition, he published his autobiography, “A Pathfinder” from Shogakukan, Japan, in October 2013, and a second book, “Fail Fast!
 Creating the Future by Learning Lessons from Our Mistakes”, Wedge, Tokyo, 2021.
 Dr. Fujita attended Waseda University in Tokyo, Japan, and completed his Bachelor of Arts in Mathematics and Physics at Monmouth College in Monmouth, Illinois.
 He received his doctorate in Physics from Case Western Reserve University in Cleveland, Ohio.